 Poppies are available at your local grocers and stores for a donation.
 Make sure you pick one up before November 11.
 The Legion Poppy Fund uses the funds from donations to provide financial assistance and support to Veterans of the Canadian Armed Forces and RCMP, and their families who are in need.

 For more information, visit the Royal Canadian Legion website

 2. Watch the national or local parade on television.

 CBC live streams and airs the national parade on Remembrance Day, check your local listing for community coverage in your area.

-3. Visit your town’s monument or memorial centre
+3. Visit your community’s monument or memorial centre

 4. Visit a War Museum.